 Home > Syllabus

-For this course, you will be exposed to a range of knowledge and skills that the generalist web designer is expected to be familiar with.
-No one course will make you an expert in web design, but you will learn about the profession and pick up new skills and knowledge along the way.
-By the end of this course, you should be able to speak intelligently about the field and have a much better understanding of what aspects (if any) of the field appeal to you.
-At the end of this class, you will be empowered with the basic knowledge and expertise to craft your own sites.
+No single course can make you an expert, but you will learn about the profession and acquire new skills and knowledge along the way.
+By the end of this course, you will be able to speak intelligently about the field and better understand which aspects of it might appeal to you.
+Ultimately, you will be empowered with the basic knowledge and expertise to craft your own sites.
+As you embark on this journey, let us commit our work to a standard of excellence.

 The textbook used in this class is